pedroelbanquero/nos-carmichael-spell/README.md

 Co-Author - My master, Enrique S., Physhicist, Maths, Computer Science (MathMax) Spain

 Enrique help me to develop all functions and explain me how rsa works and all that i know about maths and cryptografy.
-He was investigating factorization more than 8 years.

 Co-Author - Francisco Blas Izquierdo, Hacker, Ph.D. student, Chalmers University of Technology" (KLONDIKE) Sweeden